Appetibilis Q&A :: Work and life stories, while sitting around a table with friends ::

 |Favorite motto||Never give up|

-What would you recommend to anyone wanting to get in the same line of work?
+What would you recommend to anyone wanting to get in your same line of work?

 To get ahead in business, better skills or connections?